code-423n4/2023-01-astaria-findings/data/Sathish9098-G.md

 ##

-## [GAS-5] Use uint40 Can Increase Gas Cost .
-Uint256 uses less gas than uint8 in loops and other situations.
+## [GAS-5] Use of uint40 Can Increase Gas Cost .
+Uint256 uses less gas than uint40 in loops and other situations.

 A smart contract's gas consumption can be higher if developers use items that are less than 32 bytes in size because the Ethereum Virtual Machine can only handle 32 bytes at a time.
 In order to increase the element's size to the necessary size, the EVM has to perform additional operations